Search: 2515 results

 One went out to the field to gather herbs and found a wild vine from which he gathered as many wild gourds as his garment would hold.
 Then he came back and cut them up into the pot of stew, but they were unaware of what they were.

-Then his servants approached and said to him, “My father, if the prophet had told you to do some great thing, would you not have done it?
-How much more then, when he has said to you, ‘Wash, and be clean?’”
+His servants came near, and spoke to him, and said, "My father, if the prophet had asked you do some great thing, wouldn't you have done it?
+How much rather then, when he says to you, 'Wash, and be clean?'"

 But Gehazi, the servant of Elisha, the man of God, said, Now my master has taken nothing from Naaman, this Aramaean, of what he would have given him: by the living Lord, I will go after him and get something from him.